ozankaraali/gstreamer-boilerplate-cpp/README.md

 gst-plugins/src/.libs/ as libgstplugin.so or similar (the extension may vary), so you can also set the GST_PLUGIN_PATH environmen variable to the gst-plugins/src/.libs/ directory (best to specify an absolute path though).
+To enable plugins, add it to your bashrc or run the line below in your
+terminal:

+    export GST_PLUGIN_PATH='/usr/local/lib/gstreamer-1.0'

 You can also check if it has been built correctly with: